 Commercial auto insurance requirements are the same as personal auto insurance requirements: 15/30/5 ($15,000 per person, $30,000 per accident and $5,000 in property damage).
 However, savvy consumers will want more coverage than that.

-Here are three companies we recommend getting quotes from:
+Here are three companies we recommend getting quotes from.
+See more at the best commercial auto insurance companies in New Jersey.

 Commercial auto insurance in New York: Requirements, Cost, and Best Providers